 - a heart strong enough to pump,

-- arteries and veins that are able
+- arteries and veins that can constrict or squeeze, and

 - enough blood and fluid within the vessels.

 When the body changes position, a variety of actions occur involving all parts of the cardiovascular system as well as the autonomic nervous system that helps regulate their function.